Spacelog/Spacelog/README.md

     $ git clone git://github.com/Spacelog/Spacelog.git

-However for any changes you make (fixed, new missions, or even new website features), you will want to issue a pull request to us from another [github](http://github.com/) repository).
-In order to do that, you'll need to set up a github account, and while logged in go to [our repository there](http://github.com/Spacelog/Spacelog) and hit the "fork" button (top right, near the search box).
-This will create a copy of Spacelog under your github user; you can then grab the SSH URL (which will look like `git@github.com:<your user>/Spacelog.git`) and use for git clone, as:
+However for any changes you make (fixed, new missions, or even new website features), you will want to issue a pull request to us from another [GitHub](http://github.com/) repository).
+In order to do that, you'll need to set up a GitHub account, and while logged in go to [our repository there](http://github.com/Spacelog/Spacelog) and hit the "fork" button (top right, near the search box).
+This will create a copy of Spacelog under your GitHub user; you can then grab the SSH URL (which will look like `git@github.com:<your user>/Spacelog.git`) and use for git clone, as:

     $ git clone <github SSH URL>